axelclark/gatsby-tailwindcss-blog/src/pages/2020-02-29-deploy-phoenix-to-digital-ocean/index.md

 end
 ```

-Once you've completed those sections, you should be able to test your app with
+If you are using the file as a template, you only need to change the first two lines.

-the following commands.
+Once you've completed those sections, you should be able to test your app with the following commands.

-Start by dropping the existing database and creating a new database to test the release command.
+Drop the existing database and create a new database, so you can test the release command.
 Then build release, migrate database, and start server.

 ```bash
 docker_phx $ mix ecto.drop